craigmckeachie/code-academy-notes/src/content/docs/reference/rest.md

 ## POST (insert)

-- make sure the HTTP Method is POST (NOT GET)
+- make sure the HTTP Method is POST
 - you don't want an id in the URL
 - you need an HTTP Header to tell the server about the content-type
   ```http